Sammysouris/write_website/exampleSite/content/english/funding.md

 about:
   enable : true
   title : "We are funded by the Hellenic Foundation for Research and Innovation (H.F.R.I.)" content : "The WRITE research project was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the “1st Call for H.F.R.I.
-Research Projects to support Faculty Members & Researchers and the Procurement of High-and the procurement of high-cost research equipment grant." image : "images/company/hfri.png"
+Research Projects to support Faculty Members & Researchers and the Procurement of High-and the procurement of high-cost research equipment grant. <br>
+  Project Number: HFRI-FM17-746"
+  image : "images/company/hfri.png"

 ########################## featured service ############################